rgilks/acto/README.md

 - **AI-Generated Narrative**: Unique story passages and scenarios crafted by Google AI (Gemini models) based on user choices and story history.
 - **Dynamic Choices**: AI generates relevant choices for the user at each step, influencing the story progression.
 - **Starting Scenarios**: Generates diverse starting points for new stories across different genres (now with enhanced prompt emphasizing specific themes like surreal/dreamlike/70s sci-fi).
-- **AI-Generated Images**: Images created based on the narrative using Imagen via the Gemini API.
+- **AI-Generated Images**: Images created based on the narrative using Imagen via the Gemini API (prompt now constrains images to first-person perspective).
 - **Text-to-Speech (TTS)**: Reads story passages aloud using Google Cloud TTS.
 Audio begins playing automatically when ready.
 - **Stateful Interaction**: The application maintains the story history to provide context for the AI.
 - **User Authentication**: (Optional) Secure login via GitHub, Google, and Discord OAuth using NextAuth.